Uduv/ml_pipeline_for_gcp/README.md

 **Cloud Workflow**

-Cloud Workflow is a way to de execute YAML code on call.
+Cloud Workflow is a way to execute YAML code on call.

-The Cloud Workflow instance retrieve the dictionary variable from the Cloud functions and assign to the proper variable in order to create a BigQuery table on the right dataset.
+Your Cloud Workflow instance retrieves the dictionary variable from the Cloud functions and assign to the proper variable in order to create a BigQuery table on the right dataset.

-_Code of the Cloud Workflow :_
+*Code of the Cloud Workflow can be [found here* ↗️*.*](https://github.com/Uduv/ml_pipeline_for_gcp/blob/master/Triggers/WorkflowTrigger/workflow-csv.yaml)

 ```yaml
 main: